asreview/asreview-dory/docs/adding_custom_models.md

 ### Others
 Example: [Doc2Vec Feature Extractors](https://github.com/asreview/asreview-dory/blob/main/examples/doc2vec_fe.py)

 The example shows the implementation of Doc2Vec from the [gensim](https://github.com/piskvorky/gensim?tab=readme-ov-file#documentation) package.
+Note the `Doc2VecWrapper` class, which is the class that ensures that the Doc2Vec implementation can be used in the ASReview ecosystem by wrapping it in a scikit-learn pipeline.

 ## Custom Classifier
 Classifiers exist in many ways, but for neural networks Dory provides a wrapper to quickly implement a custom network.
 Any other classifier can be implemented similar to [XGBoost](https://github.com/asreview/asreview-dory/blob/main/asreviewcontrib/dory/classifiers/xgboost.py) and [AdaBoost](https://github.com/asreview/asreview-dory/blob/main/asreviewcontrib/dory/classifiers/adaboost.py)